2014 Taipei Metro attack: Reactions

 On 27 May, Cheng Chieh's parents publicly apologized at Jiangzicui Station and called for a quick death sentence for their son.
+Cheng's parents told the media that he liked to play violent fighting games, and when he was interrogated by the police, Cheng said that the games he liked to play were League of Legends and Tower of Saviors, both of which are "fighting type" video games; the Taiwanese operational team for League of Legends issued a statement saying that its game had nothing to do with Cheng's motive for the murder, and the company behind Tower of Saviors also stated that the product is a match-three game, which had nothing to do with the crime.

 Trial

 Cheng was indicted by the New Taipei District Prosecutors Office on 21 July, and charged with four counts of murder and 22 counts of attempted murder.
 The prosecution was led by Chen Po-chun.
 The Taipei Rapid Transit Corporation, the company that runs the Taipei Metro, claimed that ridership was down by 945,000 within ten days of Cheng's actions, causing them to lose NT$20.61 million, an amount for which they sued Cheng.

 Cheng was found guilty of four counts of murder and 22 counts of attempted murder on 6 March 2015 in the Taiwan New Taipei District Court.
 For each count of murder, he was sentenced to death and deprivation of citizen's rights for life; for each count of attempted murder, he was sentenced to a jail term of between five years, two months and eight years.
 His knife was also confiscated.
 On 7 August, the New Taipei District Court ordered Cheng to pay approximately NT$30 million to ten victims of the attack.
 His death sentence was appealed to the Taiwan High Court, which upheld the ruling.
 In a separate ruling on 7 January 2016, the High Court determined that Cheng owed another NT$61.39 million to victims and their families.
 In February 2016, Cheng was granted permission to attend the Supreme Court proceedings for his final appeal of the death sentence.
 Cheng became the first defendant subject to a death penalty to appear in front of the Supreme Court when his appeal was heard in April 2016.
 The court's final decision, to uphold all previous rulings, was issued on 22 April.
 Cheng's criminal penalties included a total of 144 years imprisonment and four death sentences.